 - 2. Choose the type of restore you want to run: - Full Restore A complete restore of the entire system.
 Generally used for traditional backup and restore purposes. - Protected Restore Everything is restored except appliance-specific information such as IP address, name, and so forth.
 With this option, you can setup one KX III and copy the configuration to multiple KX III appliances. - Custom Restore With this option, you can select User and Group Restore, Device Settings Restore, or both: - User and Group Restore This option includes only user and group information.
 This option does not restore the certificate and the private key files.
-Use this option to quickly set up users on a different KX III. - Device Settings Restore This option includes only appliance settings such as USB profiles, blade chassis related configuration parameters, and Port Group assignments.
-Use this option to quickly copy the appliance information. - 3.
+Use this option to quickly set up users on a different KX III. - Device Settings Restore This option includes only appliance settings such as power associations, USB profiles, blade chassis related configuration parameters, and Port Group assignments.
+Use this option to quickly copy the appliance information.
+The device certificate is not restored. - 3.
 Click Browse.
 A Choose File dialog appears.

 - 4. Navigate to and select the appropriate backup file and click Open.
-The selected file is listed in the Restore File field. - Click Restore.
+The selected file is listed in the Restore File field. - 5.
+If the backup file is password protected, enter the password. - Click Restore.
 The configuration is restored based on the type of restore selected.